development / guideline / website /

 Line breaks

-If you have a short piece of text, such as an address, that you want to appear over multiple lines without converting it into a list, you can add two spaces to the end of each line.
+If you have a short piece of text, such as an address, that you want to appear over multiple lines without converting it into a list, you can add two spaces to the end of the line.
 This will cause explicit line breaks to be inserted.

 Images